A Deep Dive into the Expansion Syntax

 part before

-If the parser gets to the end of the string without finding a closing }
+If the parser gets to the end of the string without finding a closing }, it

 That’s pretty much all the logic.
 It’s a simple state machine that handles the few syntax rules it supports.